-- It allows HR staff to manage meetings, payroll, and perform other tasks from one interface known as Human Resources Information Systems (HRIS).
+- It allows HR staff like Web Development Company to manage meetings, payroll, and perform other tasks from one interface known as Human Resources Information Systems (HRIS).
 The package of such software typically includes the following components.

 - Management of performance – These tools include time tracking tools, performance indicators, and reports based on these data.